Subhanan1986/Getting-and-Cleaning-Data-Course-Project/README.md

 3. Uses descriptive activity names to name the activities in the data set
 4. Appropriately labels the data set with descriptive activity names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## Project details
+run_analysis.R - R scrip to perform analysis CodeBook.md -  A code book that describes the variables, the data, and any transformations or work that  performed to clean up the data.